maniospas/Blombly/docs/basics/io.md

 ## Databases

-Blombly supports [sqlite](https://www.sqlite.org/) database, which store data in the file system.
+Blombly wraps the [sqlite](https://www.sqlite.org/) database connector, which stores data in the file system.
-Initialize the database on a file string, where an empty string creates a temporary file to be deleted when closed, and `":memory:"` creates an in-memory instance without persistence.
-Like with files, databases require permissions.
-Perform operations with the element access notation.
-Operations return list data containing maps from column names to string values.
+Initialize a database with a string denoting a file location.
+An empty string creates a temporary file to be deleted when closed, and `":memory:"` creates an in-memory instance without persistence.
+Like before, databases require appropriate permissions to access the file system.
+After initializing them, perform operations with the element access notation.
+Each operation returns list data containing maps from column names to string values.
 Below is an example that iterates through a list of users.